SSDALab/kcpehworkinggroup/speakers.md

 * *02/07/2025* [Ryan M Finnigan](https://www.ryanmfinnigan.com/), Associate Research Director, Terner Center for Housing Innovation, University of California, Berkeley

-* *TBD Rescheduled* [Molly Richard](https://www.mollykrichard.com/),  Postdoctoral Scholar at Boston University’s Center for Innovation in Social Science -- Will speak on doubled-up population.
+* *02/14/2025* [Molly Richard](https://www.mollykrichard.com/),  Postdoctoral Scholar at Boston University’s Center for Innovation in Social Science -- Will speak on doubled-up population.

 **Past Talks**

+* *11/15/2024* [Chris Herring](https://soc.ucla.edu/person/chris-herring/), Assistant Professor, UCLA -- Will present a chapter from his forthcoming book "Carewashing criminalization" on the ways liberal cities legitimate ongoing criminalization and the politics of criminalizing poverty more generally.
+*
 * *11/01/2024* [Gregg Colburn](https://re.be.uw.edu/people/gregg-colburn/), Associate Professor in Runstad Department of Real Estate in the College of Built Environments, UW -- will speak on his book "Homelessness is a Housing Problem: How Structural Factors Explain U.S. Patterns"

 <ul>